Provably Valid and Diverse Mutations of Real-World Media Data for DNN Testing: Introduction

 \section{Introduction}

-Despite the rapid advancement of deep learning techniques, deep neural networks (DNNs), like traditional software, can make incorrect predictions that can have fatal consequences.
-DNN models are currently used in a variety of safety and security-critical applications, such as medical image processing and self-driving cars.
-In such systems, incorrect edge-case behaviors are shown to result in financial loss and serious dangers to public safety~\cite{tian2018deeptest,damon2018uber}.
-For example, autonomous driving models are reported to have caused deadly collisions~\cite{neal2017tesla,david2018uber}.
-Machine translation systems can also produce errors that might cause misunderstandings or ethical violations (e.g., discrimination)~\cite{galhotra2017fairness, udeshi2018automated, ma2020metamorphic, he2020structure}.
+\IEEEPARstart{D}{eep} neural networks (DNNs) primarily process high-dimensional media data, such as image/text/audio, with perceptually meaningful contents (e.g., a dog) that are human-perceivable.
+It is widely accepted that DNNs make decisions based on perceptual contents in media inputs.
+Despite their rapid advancement and use in safety-critical scenarios, DNNs, like traditional software, can make incorrect predictions with fatal consequences.

+To test DNNs, we often need to launch massive media input mutations to trigger DNN prediction errors.
+In this regard, it imposes a key demand on the perception \textit{diversity} and perception \textit{validity} of mutated media inputs.
+Media inputs are desirable to be diverse, thus better stressing the DNN and exposing its faults.
+Moreover, media inputs are well-formed (e.g., RGB image pixels range from $[0,255]$) and contain perception-level constraints.
+DNN faults triggered by ill-formed inputs or inputs with broken perceptions are less useful, as they are not specifically considered by DNNs.
+Note that DNNs do not feature ``input check,'' and they generally assume that test inputs are correlated with training inputs, and both test and training inputs are real-world meaningful media data.

-Recent research has conducted fuzz testing toward DNNs by randomly changing their input data bytes (e.g., adding random noise to images)~\cite{pei2017deepxplore}.
-Due to the format defined for high-dimensional media data, any mutation that violates the format is likely to result in invalid input.
-Worse, media data (e.g., a portrait) are meaningful, and semantics-agnostic mutations may corrupt perceptions and produce meaningless data.
-In addition, adding ``extreme weather conditions'' to image or employing knowledge transfer techniques~\cite{tian2018deeptest,zhang2018deeproad} have recently been used to mutate media data.
-However, these methods are frequently limited to a single scenario or data type, such as traffic scene images~\cite{odena2018tensorfuzz, wang2019adversarial, dwarakanath2018identifying, nakajima2019generating}, or natural language text~\cite{galhotra2017fairness, udeshi2018automated, ma2020metamorphic,he2020structure}.
-Further, to generate semantically meaningful data, most existing works use heuristics or domain-specific information, such as bounding the number of perturbed pixels~\cite{xie2018coverage} or distance of features estimated by an oracle model~\cite{zhang2018deeproad}.
-These validation schemes are often poorly generalizable and heavily reliant on pre-trained oracle models.
+Existing research has tested DNNs by randomly changing their input data bytes (e.g., adding random noise to images)~\cite{pei2017deepxplore}.
+These methods mutate only limited bytes per input, hardly affecting the visual diversity or may generate inputs with broken content.
+Recent works use weather filters or knowledge transfer techniques~\cite{tian2018deeptest,zhang2018deeproad} to mutate media data.
+However, they are limited to specific scenarios or data types like traffic scene images~\cite{odena2018tensorfuzz, wang2019adversarial, dwarakanath2018identifying, nakajima2019generating} or natural language text~\cite{galhotra2017fairness, udeshi2018automated, ma2020metamorphic,he2020structure}.
+Even worse, to generate perceptually valid image/text, existing works rely on heuristics or domain-specific checks~\cite{xie2018coverage,zhang2018deeproad}, such as bounding the maximal number of mutated pixels.
+These validation methods are often less generalizable and heavily rely on pre-trained oracle models.
+Worse, they may overlook format-invalid data; as shown in \S~\ref{sec:evaluation}.